-The Company anticipates obtaining additional equity financing in the coming year to fund its currently planned exploration activities at its properties, while maintaining current corporate capacity, which includes wages, consulting fees, professional fees, costs associated with the Company's head office and fees and expenditures required to maintain all of its tenements.
-Should the Company not obtain sufficient funds when needed, the Company plans to sell its marketable securities in order to fund operations.
+The proceeds from the Offering would be sufficient to fund (including for the period subsequent to the Merger), for a period of at least 12 months, planned activities at its properties, while maintaining corporate capacity, which includes wages, consulting fees, professional fees, costs associated with the Company's offices and fees and expenditures required to maintain all of its tenements.

+Should the Merger and/or the Offering not close, or the Company otherwise does not obtain sufficient funds from an alternative equity financing when needed, the Company plans to sell its marketable securities in order to fund operations.